Riley-Py/UWaterloo-Work/PSYCH 207/U1 - History, Methods, Paradigms/Influences on the Study of Cognition (History).md

 	- He explained that behaviourism could not explain language, as in a study with children, children can't have their grammar corrected as they can't "hear" the problems
 - Chomsky came to think that people's language abilities are unspoken system of rules, known as *generative grammar*, which allows speakers to construct/listeners to understand sentences that make sense in the language
 - Meanwhile, neuroscience was debating over the *localization of function*, which is where neural structures supporting a specific function reside in the brain area
-	- David Hebb proved to others that certain kinds of functions, like visual
+	- David Hebb proved to others that certain kinds of functions, like visual perceptions, were there through *cell assemblies* (connections among sets of cells in the brain)
+- David Hubel and Torsten Wiesel found that specific cells in the visual cortext